T

 Destination-specific money tips

-• While credit cards are common in tourist spots, always carry enough MXN cash for markets, street food, and smaller shops.
+• While credit cards are accepted in many tourist spots, always have cash (pesos) for markets and street food.
+Vendors often don't have change for large bills.